-Originally enacted in 1965, the Higher Education Act (HEA) governs most student aid programs implemented at the federal level.
-Ninety-five percent of HEA funding is through Title IV programs, such as Pell Grants, which provide tuition assistance to people enrolling in college or other approved courses of study after high school.
-Despite the fact that nearly three-quarters of all undergraduates—such as part-time students, students enrolled in non-credit vocational education at local community colleges, and other working adults—are “non-traditional” students, tuition assistance too often remains targeted toward traditional students.
-There is growing focus at the federal level on promoting the attainment of postsecondary credentials; National Skills Coalition is actively working to ensure that such policies benefit all individuals across skill levels through multiple pathways.
+The Higher Education Act (HEA) governs most student aid programs implemented at the federal level.
+Ninety-five percent of HEA funding flows to Title IV loans and grants, such as Pell Grants, which provide tuition assistance to people enrolled in college or other approved courses of study after high school.
+Most federal tuition assistance is currently oriented toward "traditional" college students, despite the fact that nearly three-quarters of all undergraduates — such as part-time students, students enrolled in non-credit vocational education at local community colleges, and other working adults — are “non-traditional” students, often creating a mismatch between need and availability of tuition assistance.